arduino/docs-content/content/hardware/01.mkr/01.boards/mkr-1000-wifi/tutorials/wifi-101-ota/WiFi101OTA.md

 tags: [WiFi101]
 ---

 This example shows how to use the WiFi101OTA library to update your sketch over the air.
 No extra hardware is required since the update is applied directly in the upper half of the  internal flash.
-This means that the biggest possible size of the compiled sketch is 120KB.
+This means that the biggest possible size of the compiled sketch is 120 KB.

 ## Hardware Required